Gutek8134/AID-dice-rolling/README.md

 Stat must be an already created one.
 Stats are automatically created when they are set on any character.
 If you create a character with a new stat, others don't have it automatically set.
 When stat is not set, it is assumed its value is 0.

-## getState:
+## !getState

-Syntax: !getState()
+Syntax: `!getState()`
 Outputs current state.
 You can use this alongside with setState as saves, but currently there is no way to do it differently than by manually copying it to a file on non-volatile storage, like your hard drive, and then setting it back.
-This also allows for making your custom state to use in all adventures
+This also allows for making your custom state to use in all adventures.

-## setState
+## !setState

-Syntax: !setState(state as json)
+Syntax: `!setState(state as json)`

 Sets state to the json if it has proper format.

 Outputs only error messages.

-WARNING: do not change the values you get from !getState() unless you know what you're doing!<br>
+WARNING: do not change the values you get from `!getState()` unless you know what you're doing!<br>
 Guide to creating custom states is below.

 Note: all commands are case-insensitive and matched by regular expressions along with their values.
 This means an improperly written command will not be executed but rather sent to AI.

----

-# Installation

-1. Create a scenario.
-2. Get into Scripts menu.
-3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier to Input Modifier and so on.
-4. Play the created scenario.
-You should now be able to use the commands.

 ---